-Open to students with a good first degree (min 2.1 or equivalent) in a related discipline and/or relevant work experience.
-Related disciplines include the Sciences, Social Sciences and Arts.
+This programme is open to students with a good first degree (minimum 2:1 or equivalent) in a related discipline and/or relevant work experience.
+Related disciplines cross the sciences, social sciences and arts.

 Months of entry

 There has been a rapid growth in Environmental Assessment (EA) requirements around the world, at both project and strategic levels, which has generated a need for additional personnel.
 In Europe thousands of environmental assessments are carried out annually, and new legislation has placed obligations on many organisations to carry out strategic environmental assessments of their plans and programmes without the trained personnel to do so.